thomasaarholt/prism-em.github.io/source-code.md

 ~~~

 A new idiom you see here is `#ifdef PRISM_BUILDING_GUI`.
 There is a progress bar that pops up in the GUI, and this macro is used to indicate whether or not to update it.
-When this source file is included in the CLI, `prism`, this macro is not defined, and thus the CLI doesn't need any of the Qt libraries that would be required to define this progress bar.
+When this source file is included in the CLI, `prismatic`, this macro is not defined, and thus the CLI doesn't need any of the Qt libraries that would be required to define this progress bar.

 Next we calculate the actual potentials, and this is the first time we encounter the `WorkDispatcher` in action.
 In this case, each slice of the potential is a different job, and  CPU threads will be spawned to populate each slice.